Is this the hardest weed to control?

 When we complete your Early summer treatment, we treat with a weed control that will eliminate many weeds.
 This is then followed up by a further weed control treatment during the summer visit with a specialist weed control which offers control of speedwell.
 Experience shows this checks and helps reduce the plant spread.

-In recent years we have trialed the application of an additional weed control treatment, with good results achieved when completed in conjunction with raking but has still yet to give 100% elimination.
+An additional weed control treatment can help results when completed in conjunction with raking between our visits but has still yet to give 100% elimination.

 Greener Garden Lawn Advice